Soo

 Sault Memorial Gardens

-Following the final game at the Sault Gardens where the final goal was scored in overtime by the London Knights' David Bolland to eliminate the Greyhounds from the 2006 playoffs, the Gardens continued to be used for the remainder of the minor hockey season.
-The last hockey game played at the old rink was by one of the many children's groups that used it throughout its history.
-After all was said and done, demolition began almost immediately, and the Gardens was ripped down unceremoniously over the summer of 2006.
-The angel and war memorial plaques and sculptures were moved to the Steelback Centre, while the only piece that was spared as it had been was the famous Memorial Tower, which was refurbished and re-dedicated with a historical plaque.
-Its beacon still welcomes the faithful to every Greyhounds' home game, while the rest of the site of the old rink is used as parking for the new one.
+The final goal scored at Sault Gardens was scored in overtime by the London Knights' David Bolland to eliminate the Greyhounds from the 2006 playoffs.
+The Gardens continued to be used for the remainder of the minor hockey season, and the last hockey game played at the old rink was by one of the many children's groups that used it throughout its history.
+As spring gave way to summer, demolition began almost immediately, and the Gardens was ripped down unceremoniously over the summer of 2006.
+The angel and war memorial plaques and sculptures were moved to the new arena, while the only piece of the Gardens that was spared as it had been was the famous Memorial Tower, which was refurbished and re-dedicated with a historical plaque.
+The tower's lighted beacon still welcomes the faithful to every Greyhounds' home game, while the rest of the site of the old rink is used as a parking lot for the new one.

 The Site of Sault Memorial Gardens